 - 1) Mount Accessories to comply with accessibility requirements per most recent Building Codes.
-Where "ADA Compliant Height" is used in this Standard it refers to both the clearances around that item that are required, as well as the height of whatever component of that item that needs to be located per ADA code requirements. - 2) Basis of Design: Bobrick Washroom Equipment, Inc. - a) Toilet Tissue and Seat Cover Dispensers/Napkin Disposals - i) Bobrick B-357 Classic Series for all multi-stall restrooms.
+Where "ADA Compliant Height" is used in this Standard it refers to both the clearances around that item that are required, as well as the height of whatever component of that item that needs to be located per ADA coderequirements. - 2) Basis of Design: Bobrick Washroom Equipment, Inc. - a) Toilet Tissue and Seat Cover Dispensers/Napkin Disposals - i) Bobrick B-357 Classic Series for all multi-stall restrooms.
 This unit mounts centered through the toilet partition, can be used from both sides and is services from one side.
 Capacity: 0.8 gal.
 (3.0L).
 Holds 1000 toilet seat covers and four rolls of tissue, two for each compartment.
 It also features theft-resistant spindles. - ii) Bobrick B-3571 or 3574 as needed to achieve accessible clearances within stalls. - iii) In wall conditions where a recessed unit is not physically possible, specify Bobrick B-4288 ConturaSeries® surface-mounted multi-roll toilet tissue dispenser, Bobrick B-4221 ConturaSeries® surface-mounted seat-cover dispenser, and Bobrick B-270 ConturaSeries® surface-mounted sanitary napkin disposal. - b) Towel Dispensers and Waste Containers - i) Bobrick B-3944: provide combination unit multi-fold towel dispenser/semirecessed waste containers placed near the sinks and toward the door.
 Note waste can depth has to be 8" for anything less does not accommodate the waste produced. - In Multi-Stall Restrooms provide one B-3944 at ADA compliant height and one B-3944 at standard height. - In all other restrooms where only one B-3944 is required mount it at ADA compliant height. - ii) Restrooms should be designed to accommodate an additional free-standing waste cans area of four (4)-square feet near the door, inside the restroom.
-This waste cans area should not interfere with required clearances at or around the door. - iii) District is considering high velocity hand dryers in lieu of towel dispensers to lower paper waste, which will revise the product selection above. - c) Mirrors, Shelves and Hooks - i) Multi-Stall Restrooms: - Continuous mirror over restroom sinks area. - One full-length mirror, Bobrick B165 2460. - One 2' Stainless Steel Shelf, Bobrick B-298x24, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height. - Two wall-mounted hooks, Bobrick B6707, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height.
+This waste cans area should not interfere with required clearances at or around the door. - iii) In layout of interior wall elevations, provide space for District's vendor paper towel dispenser.
+Dispensers mounting is allowable on ceramic tile or mirror surfaces. - c) Mirrors, Shelves and Hooks - i) Multi-Stall Restrooms: - Individual mirror over each sink.
+Avoid one continuous mirror over muti-sink area. - One full-length mirror, Bobrick B165 2460. - One 2' Stainless Steel Shelf, Bobrick B-298x24, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height. - Two wall-mounted hooks, Bobrick B6707, in close proximity of mirror and within view of mirror reflection, mounted at ADA compliant height.